strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_11_developer_guide.rst

 GitHub: with linting, tests, and hopefully enough best practice put into the codebase.

-The instructions are conventions described below are the summary of what is considered to be the currently preferred development style for StrictDoc.
+The instructions and conventions described below are a summary of what is considered to be the currently preferred development style for StrictDoc.
-These rules have been relatively stable for quite a while but any rule can still be changed if a better development practice is found.

 Any feedback on this development guide is appreciated.